Bombing of Kobe in World War II

-The bombing of Kobe in World War II on March 16 and 17, 1945, was part of the strategic bombing campaign waged by the United States against military and civilian targets and population centers during the Japan home islands campaign in the closing stages of World War II.
+The bombing of Kobe (Kōbe dai-kūshū) on March 16 and 17, 1945, was part of the strategic bombing air raids on Japan campaign waged by the United States against military and civilian targets and population centers during the Japan home islands campaign in the closing stages of the Pacific War.
 The city would be bombed again in later months.

 Background

 Kobe was the sixth-largest city in Japan at the time, with a population of roughly 1 million.
 The houses were mostly built with wood and thus highly flammable, suitable for starting and sustaining large fires.
 Second, it was Japan's largest port, home to the largest concentration of shipbuilding and marine-engine manufacturing.
 Kobe was also an important city for transportation and business.
 National highways ran through the city, especially through the congested business section, and Kobe contained business facilities for steel, machinery, rubber, railway equipment, and ordnance.
 Lastly, Kobe's low water supply, consisting of only three reservoirs, and its poor firefighting equipment created a very fire-prone environment.